New Zealand Treasury: Debt Management Office

 The New Zealand Debt Management Office (NZDMO) is the part of The Treasury responsible for managing the Crown's debt, its cash flows and its interest-bearing deposits.
 The 1988 reforms of the Government's financial management led to its establishment with the aim of improving the management of the Government's debt portfolio.

 Central Agencies Shared Services

 Central Agencies Shared Services (CASS) is a shared services centre housed within the Treasury.
 Set up in March 2012, it provides information technology and management, human resources, and finance services to the Treasury, the Department of the Prime Minister and Cabinet, and the Public Service Commission.
 Aside from providing these services, the goal of CASS is to set an example for other state sector organisations in sharing service delivery functions.

 Crown company monitoring

 The Crown owns many companies, including state-owned enterprises, Crown entities, and Crown Research Institutes.
-The Treasury's Commercial Operations group assists the Crown in the running of these.
-This group includes what was the Crown Ownership Monitoring Unit (COMU, pronounced "co-moo") from November 2009 to February 2014, and before that the Crown Company Monitoring and Advisory Unit.
+The Treasury's Commercial Performance and Governance directorate assists the Crown in the running of these.
+This directorate includes what was the Crown Ownership Monitoring Unit (COMU, pronounced "co-moo") from November 2009 to February 2014, and before that the Crown Company Monitoring and Advisory Unit.